brassica-collective/handbook/content/about/03_collectively.md

 Of the broader set of relational practices that enable living collectively more generally, there are some specific considerations that are highlighted by the RAD housing approach.

 ## Project-Group Balance
-Implementing RAD housing is likely to need to balance the tensions between the project (of acquiring, retrofitting, and maintaining the infrastructure needed for collaborative housing) and the formation of a group.
-This tension is well documented, and intersects with a range of other variable dimensions of collaborative housing options.
+Implementing RAD housing is likely to need to balance the tensions between the *project* of acquiring, retrofitting, and maintaining the infrastructure needed for collaborative housing and the *group* dynamics of the participants who emerges to collectively steward these houses over time.

+The difficulty of balancing tensions between participating in good group processes and designing and implementing projects for collective benefit are well documented (and intersect with a range of other variable dimensions of [collaborative housing options](https://www.youtube.com/watch?v=rgmj_wp9EOs)).

 For example, some approaches are driven by a cohesive group who collaborate on meeting their collective housing needs.
 For instance, some groups choose to living together in ways that align with a shared set of values (rather than the specific configuration of housing).
 One of the benefits of this group-first approach is that groups can prioritise carefully building the relational scaffolding needed to live collectively while slowly co-creating the physical infrastructure to house the group along the way (as many thriving intentional communities have done).
 One of the barriers for more wide-spread implementation of this approach include the expectation that participants have the capacity to dive all-in on participating in collective practices, often with an unclear exit-pathway for those whose circumstances change.